 From 1996 to 2007 my artistic practice consisted of visualizing human agency from a didactic position with the production of assemblage sculptures based on historical facts.
 My studio practice of critical making was a layering of material culture as a means to familiarize the viewer with American and African Diaspora history.
 I framed each body of work during this period with provocative titles ranging from Aunt Jemima Redux to Black Like Me, which concluded my aesthetic expressions through the application of didactic sculptures.

-Shortly after the creation of Ambient Void I was awarded a Fulbright Fellowship in 2011.
+Shortly after the creation of Ambient Void, I was awarded a Fulbright Fellowship in 2011.
 Going to Nigeria was an opportunity to engage source material of Yoruba culture from an emic perspective that heretofore my years of study had only allowed from afar.
 I was now able to fuse my understanding of Yoruba culture and arts with my inquiry into vulnerability and human agency, along with indigenous casting methods.
-The fellowship involved studying traditional lost wax metal casting in relationship to the Yoruba creation story.
-I focused on the aspect of the Yoruba creation story that details how it is that human beings have heads.
+The fellowship involved studying traditional lost wax metal casting in relationship to the Yoruba concept of Ori-how humans come to have heads.
 While there are elements of my works that are figurative my approach to my research in Nigeria was far more essentialist.
 Employing my background as a Medical Anthropologist I explored human relations in juxtaposition to my own head’s response to emotional environmental changes that occurred during human interactions.
 This very subtle registration of data would lend itself as the foundation of all my future studio outputs.
 By the conclusion of my time in Ile Ife, Nigeria I hit upon the esoteric method for the use of time and thought as actual mediums in a work of art.
 This is a tricky concept, all works require time and thought.
-However, I am refereeing to the use of the metaphysical properties of time and thought as embedded particles of the artwork’s medium of construction; just as a painter would employ paint, or sculptor clay.
+However, I am refereeing to the use of the metaphysical properties of time and thought as embedded particles of the artwork’s medium of construction; just as a painter would employ paint or a sculptor clay.
 I sought to make tangible the realms of time and thought.
 I hypothesized that touch, specifically human touch, served as a conduit for the transference of the etherealness of time and thought.
 The Fulbright represented a doorway into the line of inquiry between ethereal properties and human agency, but the Being Humans Fellowship allowed me to actualize my theories.

-The totality of my prior aesthetic explorations regarding the relationship between human and ethereal connectivity led to solidifications of ideas and methods within my studio practice.
-In my current research, I have returned to Yoruba philosophical thought with the investigation of the Yoruba concept of Awo (mystery) I am investigating the ethereal nature of mystery and human connectivity.
-Unlike, Human Touch Project where I sought to have humans connect with one and other via the ethereal mediums of time and thought; with the development of Awo I am exploring human kind’s original relationship between hand and mind, a relationship with the self.
+The totality of my prior aesthetic explorations regarding the relationship between human and ethereal connectivity led to solidification of ideas and methods within my studio practice.
+In my present research, I have returned to Yoruba philosophical thought with the investigation of the Yoruba concept of Awo (mystery) I am investigating the ethereal nature of mystery and human connectivity.
+Unlike, the Human Touch Project where I sought to have humans connect with one and other via the ethereal mediums of time and thought; with the development of Awo I am exploring the original relationship between hand and mind, a relationship with the self.
 This seemingly simple reflective engagement is the foundation of human advancement and in particular the human journey beyond the self.

 Through the construction of miniature porcelain hand-held objects a sensual invitation to explore mystery unfolds within the boundaries of relational aesthetics.
-It is refreshing in our rapid world to hold an object of mystery and lull humanity into a state of critical reflexivity.
-With this line of inquiry I am enhancing the mediums of time and thought to include mystery and motion as a reorientation towards the human self and ultimately, humanity.
+It is refreshing in our rapid world to hold an object and lull humanity into a state of critical reflexivity.
+With this line of inquiry, I have expanded my research-based practice of the mediums of time and thought to include mystery and motion as a reorientation towards the human self and ultimately, humanity.